 You shouldn’t wake up someone who snores if the person is a general snorer.
 Instead, take steps to block out the sound of snoring.
 However, it’s advised that you wake someone up if the person snores because of obstructive sleep apnea.

 Waking up someone who snores due to sleep apnea may help the person because you can reduce the snoring and help the person sleep better by:

 - Helping to take medication

 - Reminding the person to fix the pillows a certain way

 According to Sleep Medicine Reviews, simple snoring is a common problem defined by a lack of obstructive sleep apnea.
-Simple snoring is caused by the partial collapse of certain throat tissues.
-Because the collapse is only partial, the snorer remains capable of breathing normally.
+The partial collapse of certain throat tissues causes simple snoring, and because the collapse is only partial, the snorer can breathe normally.

 According to the University of Toronto, simple snoring doesn’t affect sleep quality, so it’s not advised that you wake someone up if the person is a simple snorer.

-Doing so will disrupt the person’s sleep, resulting in:
+Doing so will disrupt the person’s sleep, resulting in the following: